-Varanasi: PM Modi lights first diya on Dev Deepawali, witnesses cultural show at Rajghat
+Varanasi: PM Modi lights first diya on Dev Deepawali, enjoys laser show at Sarnath archaeological site

-New Delhi, Nov 30: The Prime Minister Narendra Modi lit up an earthen lamp at Raj Ghat in Varanasi to mark the beginning of the celebrations that is held on every ''poornima'' of the hindu month of Kartik.
+New Delhi, Nov 30: The Prime Minister Narendra Modi lit the customary earthen lamp at Raj Ghat in Varanasi to mark the beginning of the celebrations that is held on every ''poornima'' of the hindu month of Kartik.
 Eleven lakh earthen lamps with be lighted on both the banks of the Ganga.

+Later, Prime Minister and Uttar Pradesh Chief Minister Yogi Adityanath watched a light and sound show on Lord Buddha's legacy and teachings at the Sarnath archaeological site here on Monday.

 The Dev Deepavali ("the Diwali of the Gods" or "Festival of Lights of the Gods"[2]) is the festival of Kartik Poornima celebrated in Varanasi, Uttar Pradesh, India.